amytraylor/amytraylor.github.io/work/compexam_examday.md

 ## 7. The Violence of Traditional Methods

+Worry.
 Trinh T. Minh-ha’s critique of anthropology in *Woman, Native, Other* (1989) names the violence of traditional methods in its most sustained form in the corpus gathered here.
 The problem is not that particular disciplinary practices are badly executed but that the traditional methodological apparatus operates as a form of compulsion.
 “Speaking, writing, and discoursing are not mere acts of communication; they are above all acts of compulsion” ([Minh-ha, 1989, p.
 52](#ref-minh-ha1989)).
 Language itself carries the operation: “language is one of the most complex forms of subjugation, being at the same time the locus of power and unconscious servility” ([Minh-ha, 1989, p.
 52](#ref-minh-ha1989)).
 The methods that purport to let the subject speak for itself are the same methods that determine what can be heard as speaking in the first place.

 The specific shape of this compulsion in traditional research is what Trinh calls “the positivist dream of a neutralized language that strips off all its singularity to become nature’s exact, unmisted reflection” ([Minh-ha, 1989, p.
 53](#ref-minh-ha1989)).
 The dream is not of clarity in the ordinary sense but of a language that effaces itself in favor of what it names: “The claim to objectivity subjects words to a willed meaning-intention.”
 The words themselves become disposable: “Words are solicited only for their effacement from the page.
 Their materiality, their glaring bodies must somehow sink and disappear from the field of visibility, to yield ground to the ‘pure presence’ or that which he attempts to capture and retain, which, however, always lies outside of words” ([Minh-ha, 1989, p.
 53](#ref-minh-ha1989)).
 Artistic research cannot operate under this regime without ceasing to be research in the sense Parts One and Two have established: the materiality of the apparatus is constitutive of what the research can produce, and a method that requires the apparatus to disappear has already foreclosed the knowledge the apparatus makes available.